IMOKURI/dotfiles/README.md

 [![Build Status](https://travis-ci.org/IMOKURI/dotfiles.svg?branch=master)](https://travis-ci.org/IMOKURI/dotfiles)

-This repository can be installed by one command for CentOS/RHEL 7.
+The dotfiles can be installed by one command for CentOS/RHEL 7.

-And, pre installed docker container is [available](https://hub.docker.com/repository/docker/imokuri123/imokuri-dev)!
+And, the dotfiles pre-installed docker container is also [available](https://hub.docker.com/repository/docker/imokuri123/imokuri-dev)!

 ## Feature